 A strong investment in high quality science education is essential if we are to prepare our youth for productive employment, healthful lifestyles, knowledgeable and contributing citizenship, strong family formation and other adult responsibilities.
 Science and technology are all around us and embedded in many of the projects and activities 4-H offers to youth.
 The scientific method is central to the development of many projects, from nutrition and natural science to computer science and photography.
 Many different 4-H projects can be used to help youth discover and apply science, technology and engineering in their daily lives.
 Today, many elementary teachers place less emphasis on science and technology than on reading, writing, and math, but most educators agree that scientific skills are critical to long term educational success.
-A recent study suggests that "students who are taught science in a hands-on, inquiry-based manner" can begin to develop life skills such as problem solving, critical thinking, and teamwork (www.BayerUS.com/MSMS).
+A recent study suggests that Å"students who are taught science in a hands-on, inquiry-based mannerÅ" can begin to develop life skills such as problem solving, critical thinking, and teamwork (www.BayerUS.com/MSMS).
 Traditional 4-H projects like nutrition and new projects like GPS/GIS technology can be used to attract and engage youth in this initiative through all delivery modes, including clubs, camps, school enrichment, and after school programs.
 Program Priorities 1.
 Create and deliver programming to teach youth and adults about the scientific method leading to improved critical thinking.
 2. Create and deliver programming to teach youth and adults about new and emerging technologies 3.
 Create and deliver programming to expand interest and knowledge about science among youth.
-4. Create and deliver programming to teach science among
+4. Create and deliver programming to give volunteers the capacity to teach science, technology and engineering.

 4-H Youth Development programs are planned and delivered based on the theoretical model of positive youth development.
 This model, confirmed by current research, indicates that: 1.
 Youth benefit from participation in programs that meet key developmental needs.
 Programs that do this provide opportunities for belonging, mastery, independence, and generosity (Kress, 2004).
 2. Participation in programs provides productive opportunities for the development of important life skills, such as leadership and citizenship.
 The 4-H program bases its life skill development on the Targeting Life Skills Model (Hendricks, 1996).
 In addition 4-H programs provide opportunities for youth to learn content-specific knowledge and skills in their 4-H project area.
-3. The development of life skills and content knowledge contributes to the development of the 5 "C" outcomes of positive youth development of the 5 "C" outcomes, leads ultimately to youth who are able to transition successfully to adulthood.
+3. The development of life skills and content knowledge contributes to the development of the 5 "C" outcomes of positive youth development programs.
+These outcomes are confidence, competence, character, connection, and caring (Roth, 2005).
+4. Development of the 5 "C" outcomes, leads ultimately to youth who are able to transition successfully to adulthood.
 As adults they are economically self-sufficient, have healthy family and social involvement, and are contributing members of their community (Gambone & Connell, 2005).